Irwin-Calmag/Walmart-Sales-Analysis/README.md

    model to see how they collectively influence sales.
  - Offer online shopping incentives or delivery discounts during extreme weather conditions to compensate for reduced in-store traffic and also invest in improving the online shopping experience (e.g., user-friendly website, mobile app).

+   ### Technical Details:
+   The technical analysis involved:
+   - Excel (Power query and power pivot) : for data extraction, and advanced exploratory data analysis (EDA) via interactive pivot tables and charts.[here]..
+   - SQL: For complex querying and analysis of sales and customer data.[here}...
+   -